KD9YQK/ARES_Sim_1/operators/Operator_03_Medical_Staging.md

 - A small triage team is still in preperation for departure **(Only if a team has been requested by EOC)**

 ## Timed Event — 00:38
-NOTE: This event only happens if an earlier request is made from the EOC
+NOTE: This event only happens if requested by Net Control or directed by GM.

 Medical Team Leader is ready to send a small triage element if directed, but needs more information before moving.